Hunter Biden Laptop Leaks– Are They Legal? With Judge Napolitano | OAP #80

 You can't get any information out of them.

-Or if whatever he discussed in that seven and a half or eight hours was not national security uh classified, he's free to use whatever phone he wants.
+Or if whatever he discussed in that seven and a half or eight hours was not national security classified, he's free to use whatever phone he wants.

 And this is not analogous to Mrs. Clinton.

-Mrs. Clinton's problem was that she she took classified materials and put them in a non-classified venue, the server in the closet of her home in Chappaqua, New York.
+Mrs. Clinton's problem was that she took classified materials and put them in a non-classified venue, the server in the closet of her home in Chappaqua, New York.

 Interesting.

-Look at the DC.
+Look at the terms.

 It's interesting to see if she just pays that fine or challenges it.